Rutendra74/AI_Chatbot/README.md

 **FAISS** for vector similarity search, and **Ollama (Llama 3.2)** to generate context-aware answers through a secure Flask web application.

+The application is fully **Dockerized** with persistent storage for uploaded documents, FAISS vector indexes, and SQLite-based user and chat data.
 ------------------------------------------------------------------------

 ## ✨ Features